Ruth Bishop receives Queen's Birthday Honour

 Professor Bishop proposed that a virus may be this elusive infective agent and sent the intestinal biopsies taken from children with acute gastroenteritis at The Royal Children's Hospital for electron-microscopy examination at the University of Melbourne.
 Under the electron microscopy, it was clear that the intestinal cells were infected with a wheel-like virus, subsequently named rotavirus.
 This virus was then shown to be the major cause of severe dehydrating gastroenteritis in children under five years of age around the world.

-In a television interview, Prof Bishop tried to describe her joy after identifying the virus.
+In a television interview, Professor Bishop tried to describe her joy after identifying the virus.

-"It was so sort of satisfying to solve a puzzle," Prof Bishop said.
+"It was sort of satisfying to solve a puzzle," Professor Bishop said.
 "You can't really imagine what it is like until it has happened to you and fortunately it has happened to me at least once in my career."

 "I am honoured and grateful to receive this award," she said.

 Professor Bishop's discovery meant that vaccines could be developed to target the prevention of rotavirus.
-Rotavirus vaccines have now been introduced in the routine immunization programs of 98 countries, including Australia.
+Rotavirus vaccines have now been introduced in the routine immunisation programs of 98 countries, including Australia.

 "The discovery of rotavirus as the major cause of severe gastroenteritis in young children worldwide is arguably Australia's most significant contribution to global child health," Professor Bines said.